eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

 .. warning::

     In order to monitor a DDS network deployed using *Fast DDS* library, compiling the latter with statistics and explicitly activating the statistics module is required.
-See :ref:`Example of Usage <start_tutorial>` for a complete walkthrough example showing how to fulfill these requirements.
+See :ref:`Fast DDS with Statistics module <fastdds-with-statistics>` for more details.

 ###############################
 Contacts and Commercial support